-Permanently restricted net assets at December 31, 2016 and 2015 consist of cumulative contributions to the Sustaining Membership Fund of \$63,433.
-The restricted and unrestricted investments held in the Sustaining Membership Fund have a fair market value of \$90,483 and \$82,039 as of December 31, 2016 and 2015, respectively.
-Unrealized gains and losses in fair market value for those funds amounted to \$2,162 gain and \$6,845 loss, respectively, for the years ended December 31, 2016 and 2015.
+Permanently restricted net assets at December 31, 2017 and 2016 consist of cumulative contributions to the Sustaining Membership Fund of \$66,633.
+The restricted and unrestricted investments held in the Sustaining Membership Fund have a fair market value of \$105,309 and \$90,483 as of December 31, 2017 and 2016, respectively.
+Unrealized gains in fair market value for those funds amounted to \$3,457 and \$2,162, respectively, for the years ended December 31, 2017 and 2016.
 The unrealized gains and losses have been recorded in the statement of activities in unrestricted revenues, gains and other support as a portion of investment income.

-Interest and/or dividend income from the Sustaining Membership Fund for the years ended December 31, 2016 and 2015 was \$2,625 and \$6,421, respectively, and is included in unrestricted revenue since the Society's policy is to record income as unrestricted if any restrictions related to it are met in the same year as the income is earned.
+Interest and/or dividend income from the Sustaining Membership Fund for the years ended December 31, 2017 and 2016 was \$10,353 and \$2,625, respectively, and is included in unrestricted revenue since the Society's policy is to record income as unrestricted if any restrictions related to it are met in the same year as the income is earned.

-The Society has received permanently restricted contributions to the Joseph B. Gittler award in the amount of \$50,146 and \$50,073 through December 31, 2016 and 2015, respectively.
+The Society has received permanently restricted contributions to the Joseph B. Gittler award in the amount of \$50,149 and \$50,146 through December 31, 2017 and 2016, respectively.
 The earnings from this permanently restricted contribution will be used to fund an annual Joseph B. Gittler Award for a most scholarly contribution in the area of ethical components in the resolution of social problems.
-The investment is made in a certificate of deposit, which earned \$527 and \$405 in interest for the years ended December 31, 2016 and 2015, respectively.
-Interest earned on the permanently restricted contributions and other temporarily restricted contributions to the Joseph B. Gittler award are recorded in temporarily restricted net assets until used for the award and total \$1,706 and \$1,717 at December 31, 2016 and 2015, respectively.
+The investment is made in a certificate of deposit, which earned \$530 and \$527 in interest for the years ended December 31, 2017 and 2016, respectively.
+Interest earned on the permanently restricted contributions and other temporarily restricted contributions to the Joseph B. Gittler award are recorded in temporarily restricted net assets until used for the award and total \$1,724 and \$1,706 at December 31, 2017 and 2016, respectively.